 Look at where Bheki is standing.
 Complete these sentences.
 Use the directions on the compass, like north, south, east and west.
-Bheki is facing He needs to walk if he wants to go to the playground.
-If Bheki comes out of church, his house is to the .
-Let's write Words that have the same meaning are called synonyms.
+Next to the street map is a compass.
+The compass shows another kind of direction: instead of using words like left and right, you can use words like north and south to show direction.
+Bheki is facing .
+He needs to walk if h ne wants to go to the playground.
+If Bheki comes out of church, his house is to th Let's write Words that have the same meaning are called synonyms.
 Words that are opposite in meaning are called antonyms.
-Bheki was sad to change schools.
-He was in his new school miserable His brother could run faster than he could.
-Bheki could never beat him as he was much He wished he was clever .
-He felt that he was not as as the other children.
-Now fill in words that have the opposite meaning.
-Thohoyandou is a small town but Johannesburg is Bheki was very happy in Johannesburg but in Thohoyandou he was very Big cities are usually very noisy but small towns are Let's write Write directions from Bheki's home to 5 different places on the map.
+Fill in the words that have the same meaning as the highlighted words in the sentences below. huge quiet quicker unhappy Bheki was sad to change schools.
+He was in his new school.
+His brother could run faster than he could.
+Bhe wished he was clever .
+He felt that he was represented in words that have the opposite means Thohoyandou is a small town but Johannesburg bheki was very happy in Johannesburg but in as the other children. ning. urg is Thohoyandou he was very .
+Big cities are usually very noisy but small town Let's write Write directions from Bheki's s home to 5 different places on the map.
+Teacher: Sign: Date: